sandrorzimmer/search_info_system/README.md

 Simple like that.

 But, to all these features work properly, we have to program every response of the system.
 First, think about what your user need, later, tell your project how to do that.

+All features were thought to make users find info quickly and with only few clicks.
+For example:
+- When you arrive to the home page, focus is set to search field.
+- After a search, focus is back to search field, so you can quickly make a new search.
+- To perform a search, you can click on Search button or just press Enter on keyboard.
+- For a new search, just press Esc and you are ready to type a new keyword.
+- Once you have a list of infos, it is possible to scroll and click anyone you need to copy.

 ## How to run the application